-Since menarche to childbearing age to menopause, a female body goes through lots of hormonal transitions and experiences lots of fluctuations in physical and emotional symptoms.
+From menarche to childbearing age to menopause, a female body goes through lots of hormonal transitions and experiences lots of fluctuations in physical and emotional symptoms.

-In women of reproductive age, these symptoms are associated with the cyclical rhythm of their menstrual cycle, pregnancy and postpartum.
-The symptoms include bloatedness, fatigue, breast tenderness, irritability and mood lability etc.
+In women of reproductive age, these symptoms are associated with the cyclical rhythm of their menstrual cycle, pregnancy, and postpartum.
+The symptoms include bloatedness, fatigue, breast tenderness, irritability and mood lability, etc.

-On the other hand females above 50 years of age due to menopause experience hot flashes, depression, mood swings, fatigue, indigestion, night sweating etc.
+On the other hand, females above 50 years of age due to menopause experience hot flashes, depression, mood swings, fatigue, indigestion, night sweating, etc.

 The severity of these symptoms ranges from mild to severe to debilitating.